water.jpeg

 Second Camera

-A pitch doc with more information, a budget and a footage sample is available upon request, please contact julia.maryanska@gmail.com
+A treatment, pitch deck, budget and a footage samples are available upon request, please contact julia.maryanska@gmail.com

 Thank you.